 You can ask us to visit your home and check this out for you, however there are also a couple of checks that you can carry out yourself prior to this.

 The minimum height you require for a loft conversion is 2.2 metres, and you can easily determine this yourself.
-Take a measuring tape and run it from the flooring to the ceiling at the tallest part of the space.
+Take a measuring tape and run it from the flooring to the ceiling at the tallest part of the room.
 If it’s 2.2 metres or more, your loft ought to be tall enough to convert.
-Victorian homes tend to be lower than those developed from the 1930s onwards, so might not have adequate headroom height.
+Victorian houses tend to be lower than those developed from the 1930s onwards, so might not have adequate headroom height.

 Depending on when it was developed, your home will either have roofing system trusses or rafters.
-By putting your head up into your loft hatch, you should have the ability to know immediately what kind of roofing system you have.
+By putting your head up into your loft hatch, you will have the ability to know immediately what kind of roofing system you have.

 There are 4 main types of loft conversion: roofing system light, dormer, hip-to-gable and mansard.
-The one you select is likely to be figured out by a variety of factors, consisting of the type and age of the home you live in, and your spending plan.
+The one you select is most likely to be figured out by a variety of factors, consisting of the type and age of the home you live in, and your spending plan.

 Mansard loft conversions appropriate for the majority of property types, consisting of terraced, semi-detached and detached houses.